 In the Abidjan suburb of Cocody-les-deux-Plateaux on Thursday (29 March), Ivory coast Minister of State, M.

-In the Abidjan suburb of Cocody-les-deux-Plateaux on Thursday (29 March), Ivory coast Minister of State, M. Auguste Denise, representing President Felix Houphouet-Boigny, laid the foundation stone of the Ivory Coast's new National Administration School.
+Background: In the Abidjan suburb of Cocody-les-deux-Plateaux on Thursday (29 March), Ivory coast Minister of State, M. Auguste Denise, representing President Felix Houphouet-Boigny, laid the foundation stone of the Ivory Coast's new National Administration School.

 The school has been operating from an old Abidjan site since 1962, an will begin teaching its 600 pupils in the new building in 1974.
 Local newspapers headlined Thursday's stone-laying ceremony, saying that the new school will form the Ivory coast's future administrators in the best possible conditions.